Optable/match/benchmark/KKRT.md

 # KKRT Benchmarks

 ## Runtime with varying system threads
 This heatmap compares runtimes when the sender and receiver have been limited to a set number of system threads (on an n2-standard-64 VM).
-Both sender and receiver have 100m records with an intersection size of 50m.
+Both sender and receiver have 100m (million) records with an intersection size of 50m.
 The receiver's datasets are represented row-wise while the sender's datasets are represented column-wise.

 <p align="center">
   <img src="heatmap_kkrt_procs.png"/>